Adekunle-Habeeb/RAG-system/README.md

 ﻿# RAG-system

-Here’s a comprehensive README file for your app.
-It includes details about the app, setup instructions, and usage guidelines.
-Feel free to adjust any sections according to your specific needs.

----

 # Intelligent QA System

 Welcome to the **Intelligent QA System**!
 This application leverages modern language models and vector databases to provide intelligent question-answering capabilities.
 It uses various tools and technologies to handle and process queries effectively.